SwedbankPay/developer.swedbankpay.com/payments/vipps/redirect.md

   You either receive a Redirect URL to a hosted page or a JavaScript source in response.
-* You need to [redirect][reference-redirect] the payer to the Redirect payment page or embed the script source on you site to create a [Seamless View][hosted-view] in an `iFrame`; where she is prompted to enter the registered mobile number.
+* You need to [redirect][reference-redirect] the payer to the Redirect payment where the user is prompted to enter the registered mobile number.
   This triggers a `POST` towards Swedbank Pay.
 * Swedbank Pay handles the dialogue with Vipps and the consumer confirms the purchase in the Vipps app.
-* If CallbackURL is set you will receive a payment callback when the Vipps dialogue is completed.
+* If CallbackURL is set, the user will receive a payment callback when the Vipps dialogue is completed.
-  You need to do a `GET` request, containing the `paymentID` generated in the first step, to receive the state of the transaction.
+* Lastly, the user needs to do a `GET` request, containing the `paymentID`

-## Screenshots
+* generated in the first step, to receive the state of the transaction.

 You redirect the payer to Swedbank Pay hosted payment page to collect the consumers mobile number.